 We are looking for foster and adoptive parents who:

 Are caring, responsible individuals willing to be part of a professional team

 Are willing to learn about the dynamics of working with children who have difficult histories

 Are at least 25 years old, have a valid driver′s license, and proof of automobile insurance

 Are single individuals or married couples.
 If married, have been married for one year or longer

-Possess a high school diploma or GED & can pass a criminal background and Child Abuse Registry Check
+Possess a high school diploma or GED and can pass a criminal background and Child Abuse Registry Check and drug test

 Participate fully in the screening and training process, which includes a home study

 Provide adequate income to meet their personal and family needs outside of any financial support from foster care reimbursements

 Have ample space in the home for children